Saturday, November 6, 2021

 1948

 The Dairy Restaurant is a fascinating new book by writer and cartoonist Ben Katchor.
-Jewish dairy restaurants attracted patrons who followed the dietary laws that forbid the mingling of meat and any milk-based product, and those who simply yearned for the comforting dishes of Eastern European Jewish cuisine, such as borscht, salmon, potato latkes, blintzes, and kreplach (small dumplings filled with cheese).1 These eateries have now almost completely vanished without barely leaving a trace.
-The surprising lack of primary source material prompted me to take a fresh look at menus in my collection from Jewish restaurants of all kinds.
+Jewish dairy restaurants attracted patrons who followed the dietary laws that forbid the mingling of meat and any milk-based product, and those who simply yearned for the comforting dishes of Eastern European Jewish cuisine, such as borscht, salmon, potato latkes, blintzes, and kreplach (small dumplings filled with cheese).1 These eateries have now almost completely vanished, barely leaving a trace.
+The lack of primary source material prompted me to take a fresh look at menus in my collection from Jewish restaurants of all kinds.
 Two in particular caught my attention.
-They came from Gluckstern’s and Isaac Gellis which were kosher meat restaurants on opposite ends of Manhattan.
-The menus were saved in 1948 by an anonymous couple who marked the dishes they ordered with X’s or O’s.
+The menus came from Gluckstern’s and Isaac Gellis, kosher meat restaurants located on opposite ends of Manhattan.
+They were saved in 1948 by an anonymous couple who marked the dishes they ordered with X’s or O’s.
 The simple notations evoked a reminiscent feeling similar to what one reviewer described as Katchor’s “melancholy yiddishkeit,” recalling bygone eating places that were once a part of everyday life.

 Thursday, February 4, 2021